burnish/next/applinks/1.0/roadmap.md

 ## Now Playing View

 Most podcast apps seem to have a screen that is dedicated to the now playing episode.
 Typically a large image with the show artwork, a scrubber, play/pause/skip buttons etc. This has been deliberately omitted to start off with.
-I would like to have a something like this in Up Next, but for now I don't see how it provides any essential functionality.
+After using this app for many months, it is clear to me I do need some way to more easily seek around within an episode.
+I'll either add a now playing screen, or some sort of scrubber.

 ## Download Manager

-Part of the point of having a really simple model is to allow a hands off download manager that just knows you need the next couple of episodes of each show.
+Ultimately I want a hands off download manager that just knows you need the next couple of episodes of each show.
 But sometimes you still want to just go in and tweak things.
 Like before you get on a flight load up all the episodes of your current favourite show.
-A
+Or when you are running particularly low on space.

 ## Show Level Settings